d-ayhan/TEInsertionFinder/README.md

 Inputs:
 1. paired-end reads mapped to a reference, BAM
-2. TE positions in reference, GFF
+2. TE positions in the reference, GFF

 Outputs:
 1. Alignments of the detected pairs in the insertion site, BAM
 2. General  positions of the detected pairs, BED

-The GFF file could be for single transposon, or multiple transposons.
-If it is the second case, current version cannot determine the type of the transposon of which the transposition detected.
+The GFF file could be for a single transposon or multiple transposons.
+In the latter case, the current version cannot determine the type of transposon from which the transposition was detected.
-It is a good practice to filterout suplementary and secondary mappings in the BAM file, since the pipeline considers them same as primary mapping.
+It is good practice to filter out supplementary and secondary mappings in the BAM file, since bedtools does not differentiate between the two types of mappings and will count them all.

 USAGE:
 TEInsertionFinder.sh INPUT.BAM TEs.GFF